WojtekKamilowski/CI_PP2_WOTM/README.md

 - People who like to eat and cook and looking for an inspiration.
 - Users who would like to search more about food recipes and would like to have an idea for what dish they will search for.
 - Users who might need some time to think if the drawn dish is a good idea for them, in the meantime entertain with the quiz.
-- People who would like to network with other users with similar interests thorugh social media platforms.
+- People who would like to network with other users with similar interests using social media platforms.
 - Users who would like to ask questions and provide feedback after using the website.

 ### User Requirements and Expectations